-The developed CHO 4BGD cell line and producers of pharmaceutical proteins based on it are able to live up to three weeks in microbioreactors without loss of viability, compared to two weeks during which ordinary CHO cell lines remain viable.
+The developed CHO 4BGD cell line and producers of pharmaceutical proteins based on it are capable of living up to three weeks in microbioreactors without a drop in viability, compared to the two weeks during which ordinary CHO cell lines remain viable.

 The new cell line has already been deposited in the All-Russian Collection of Industrial Microorganisms (number H-233) and is available for scientific and industrial applications.